List of EastEnders characters introduced in 2017: Keanu Taylor

-In an interview, O'Connor added that The Taylor family "feel very different to the other characters" they have, calling them "a big messy brood."
-He said the Taylors will "bring the breath of fresh air that" the Jackson family did upon their arrival and like other established, popular EastEnders families, they "will divide opinion, but within six months, I [O'Connor] think the audience will love them" and "will help re-calibrate what the show is."
-O'Connor also said that the family experience "the reality of the benefits system [...] we're not going to see these characters suddenly flashing cash round – we’re going to see them struggling to make ends meet, because that’s where the best stories are- ordinary characters facing adversity."
-O'Connor compared the characters to Kat Slater (Jessie Wallace) and Coronation Street's Elsie Tanner (Pat Phoenix), saying "whatever fate throws at them, they pick themselves up and face the next day.
-It's the classic Scarlett O'Hara mantra; 'tomorrow is another day'."
-In August 2017, Walters was longlisted for Best Newcomer and Sexiest Male at the Inside Soap Awards.
-He did not progress to the viewer-voted shortlist.
-In January 2018, Walters won in the Newcomer category at the 23rd National Television Awards.
-In November 2018, Keanu's pairing with Sharon was nominated for Best Soap Couple at the 2018 Digital Spy Reader Awards; they came in ninth place with 4% of the total votes.

 Bernadette Taylor

-Bernadette Taylor, played by Clair Norris, first appears in the episode broadcast on 15 June 2017, along with her mother Karen Taylor (Lorraine Stanley) and siblings Keanu (Danny Walters), Riley (Tom Jacobs) and Chatham (Alfie Jacobs).
+Bernadette Taylor, played by Clair Norris, first appears in the episode broadcast on 15 June 2017, along with her mother Karen Taylor (Lorraine Stanley) and siblings Keanu (Danny Walters), Riley (Tom Jacobs) and Chatham Taylor (Alfie Jacobs).
 The family also have two pets, a Staffordshire Bull Terrier dog named Bronson and a Bearded lizard named Rooney.
 On 30 September 2021, it was announced that Norris would take a break for an undisclosed period of time.
 She exited in the episode broadcast on 8 October 2021.
+On 22 May 2025, it was announced Bernadette had been axed by new executive producer Ben Wadey with her exit scenes airing later in the year.

 Karen, Keanu and Bernadette move to Albert Square and upset the residents with their rowdy behaviour.
 Bernadette bunks off school to the annoyance of Karen, pretending she is sick.
 Karen finds Bernadette eating packets of crisps in her room and when Bernadette does not eat her favourite food, Karen confronts Bernadette, working out she is pregnant.
 Karen takes Bernadette to see Dr Natasha Black (Rachel Bavidge), who confirms the pregnancy.
 Bernadette cannot work out how far gone she is and Bernadette says she was not forced to have sex, but refuses to name the father.
 Karen and Bernadette are also told social services will be notified due to Bernadette being underage.
 Bernadette wants to keep the baby and Karen tries to talk her out of it, but allows Bernadette to make her own choice.
 When her half-brother Keegan Baker (Zack Morris) and Keanu argue over whether Bernadette is really ill, Karen tells them that Bernadette is pregnant.
 Keegan calls her stupid whilst Keanu is supportive.